 Most people start out with a smaller, less expensive cage and upgrade to a better one, or in a lot of cases upgrade several times!
 So in the long run it’s cheaper to invest in a better cage in the first place.
 A good quality cage will look better, last longer, be easier to clean and decorate and will make life with your new pets much easier and more enjoyable.

 Cages differ a lot in their design and quality so it’s a good idea to actually see all the options before purchasing - taking into account where the cage will be placed and how you will be keeping your rats.
 For example you may prefer a freestanding cage on wheels if you are going to be moving the cage from room to room.
 If you are not going to litter train your rats, you will need a cage with a deep base to spread with litter, but if your rats use a litter tray to toilet in then you don’t have to have a cage with a deep base.
 If you are new to rats, it’s a really good idea to speak to different people about how they keep their rats, and if possible go and see their cage set ups as different things work for different people.
 For more ideas for things to put in your cage see the AusRFS book The Pet Rat Care Guide or do an internet image search on words like “rat cage set up” “rat cage decoration” etc.

 Bigger is definitely better.
 The ABSOLUTE smallest cage for 2 rats would be around 61cm high, 61cm wide and 36cm deep with 1 full level and a couple of ½ levels.
-We don’t recommend keeping rats in this size cage unless the rats spend a LOT of time out of their cage.
+We don’t recommend keeping rats in this size cage unless the rats spend most of their time out of the cage and only use the cage as a base/sleeping place.
 We highly recommend investing in something larger.